-Ryan Eichberger teaches courses in environmental and digital-visual media traditions.
-His expertise is in ecocritical computing: the study of the cultural, environmental, and ethical dimensions of electronic and computing technologies.
-He regularly offers courses in science communication and journalism.
+Ryan Eichberger teaches courses in writing and digital studies.
+His expertise is in ecocritical studies of computing, which examine the cultures and more-than-human worlds that surround and interact with electronic tools and technologies.
+He regularly offers additional courses in journalism, disability studies, and science communication.

 As a teacher, Ryan aims to create situations where students can engage in genuinely felt discussion about complicated and timely subjects.
 He likes to get students moving around and taking part in tactile learning with media and artifacts.
 Above all, Ryan’s goal is that students should have room to figure out how to be good citizens of the world.

-Ryan's research focuses on the history of glacier and landscape photography in Iceland, including themes of ecological grief.
-He also reseaches the relationship between AI boosterism and the plantation logics of empire.
+Ryan's research focuses on the rhetoric of technology and environment, ranging from visual studies of glacier photography in Iceland to usability studies of neurodivergent experiences related to syllabus design.
+He is currently reseaching the relationship between AI boosterism and the plantation logics of empire.
 He advocates AI skepticism.

 When not teaching or researching, Ryan loves baking, wildlife photography, and science fiction.
 Talk to him about birds.